-7. Activate all abilities with effects that add a character to the opposite side of battle.
-This includes steps 1-7 for all new characters added to battle, in the order added.
+7. Activate all abilities with effects that move a character into the opposite side of battle.

 8. Activate all abilities with side battle effects.
-This includes steps 1-8 for all new characters added to a battle, in the order added.

 9. Activate all pending abilities with triggered effects, following the order laid out under Action Priority in the glossary.